calherries/site/posts/2022-03-08-predicate-set-duality.md

 Either way, the effect is the same.
 We can determine that the animal is four-legged or not.

 We now have three ways of representing the "four-leggedness" property of an animal: as a set, as a predicate function, or a key on the data itself.
 Each way has its benefits and downsides, but each are equivalent as far as the "four-leggedness" abstraction is concerned.
-In general, if you have a property you wish to designate on an object or piece of data, you know you have three ways to do it.
+In general, if you have a property you wish to designate on an object or piece of data, you have these three ways to do it.

-Through this lens, whether you define a property as a set, predicate, or a key on a map is now an implementation detail, that you can choose to hide if you wish.
-The abstraction of the property is actually what matters.
+Through this lens, whether you define a property as a set, predicate, or a key on a map is now an implementation detail.
+If you want to, you could hide that choice from other parts of the code, so they don't know *how* it works.
+Only the abstraction matters when you reason about *why* the program works.